liyiyan128/Quantitative-Finance-Portfolio-Project/project_plan.md

    - Migrate the example implementation to a backtest framework (BackTrader or QuantConnect)
    - For backtest, refer to Chapter 3 of [Ernest Chan's book](https://github.com/liyiyan128/Quantitative-Finance-Portfolio-Project/blob/main/Books/Quantitative%20Trading-%20How%20to%20Build%20Your%20Own%20Algorithmic%20Trading%20Business.epub)

-3. Benchmark/evaluate various strategies:<br>
-   e.g. return volatility, risk
+3. Benchmark/evaluate various strategies: e.g. return volatility, risk<br>
    - See Performance Measurement, Chapter 3, Ernest Chan

 4. Go paper trading with IKBR